Display Energy Certificates - What You Need To Know

 We have provided DECs for a number of important public institutions, including Goldsmiths University and several NHS trusts.
 It is this extensive experience in building testing and sustainability that makes UKBC the first choice for the public sector.

 To complete a DEC assessment, you will need to provide us with a complete set of floor plans, elevations and section drawings.
 Once we have conducted a site visit and full assessment of the building’s plans, we’ll issue a DEC.
 This certificate will rate the building’s energy efficiency from A–G, with A being the most energy efficient and G the least.
-UKBC can provide all the help and advice you need to make sure you get an outstanding score for your DEC.
+UKBC can provide all the help and advice you need to make sure you get an outstanding score.
 Therefore, you’ll be able to prove to your visitors and staff that you care for the environment.